davidhaddad7/dinocpu-wq20/assignments/assignment-3.md

   }
 ```

+You can also create registers for the controls, and in the template we have split these out into other `StageReg`s.
+We have given you the control registers.
+However, each control register simply holds a set of bundles.
-You can include `Bundles` in other bundles.
+You have to set the correct signals in these bundles.

-For instance, in the ID/EX register, you need to pass on the control signals for execute, memory, and writeback.
-You can simply instantiate the control bundles like so:
+Note that to access the control signals, you may need an "extra" indirection.
+See the example below:

 ```
-  // Everything in the register between ID and EX stages class IDEXBundle extends Bundle {
+class EXControl extends Bundle {
+  val itype     = Bool()
+  val aluop     = UInt(2.W)
+  val alusrc    = Bool()
+  val pcadd     = Bool()

-    val excontrol = new EXControl
+  val branch    = Bool()
-    val mcontrol  = new MControl
+  val jump      = Bool()
-    val wbcontrol = new WBControl
+  val pcfromalu = Bool()
 }
+class IDEXControl extends Bundle {
+  val ex_ctrl  = new EXControl
+  val mem_ctrl = new MControl
+  val wb_ctrl  = new WBControl
+}
+val id_ex_ctrl  = Module(new StageReg(new IDEXControl))
+...

+id_ex_ctrl.io.in.ex_ctrl.aluop     := control.io.aluop
 ```

+Specifically in `id_ex_ctrl.io.in.ex_ctrl.aluop` you have to specify `ex_ctrl.aluop` since you are are getting a signal out of the `ex_ctrl` part of the `IDEXControl` bundle.

 This pipeline register/bundle isn't complete.
 It's missing *a lot* of important signals, which you'll need to add.